joaogardenberg-projects/node-react-boilerplate/README.md

 - It's run automatically when you start docker, you don't have to do anything.

-- If you want to see the output of the database, open a terminal and type:
+- If you want to see the output of the MongoDB service, open a terminal and type:

   ```
   $ docker-compose logs -f --tail=100 mongo